crespire/ruby_chess/implementation.md

 * Queen combines the rook and bishop.
 * Pawns are a little more complicated.
   * Pawns have 4 options.
 Two forward and 1 on each forward diagonal.
-  * We can call the foward moves moves and the diagonals captures.
+  * We can call the forward moves moves and the diagonals captures.
   * Pawn can move forward unless obstructed.
   * Pawn can capture if target square has a hostile, otherwise not eligible.
   * Pawn can only move two forward if not obstructed and on starting rank.